Yushamsi/causaLens_multiagent/PRD.md

         # Task 4: Data Visualization
         viz_task = Task(
             description="""
-            Create visualizations to show the key findings.
+            Create visualizations to show the key findings using data exploration MCP.

             Your task:
             1. Make 2-3 charts that highlight the most important patterns